MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-attribute-objects/update-an-attributes-definition.md

 Use [PATCH /api/model/attributes/\{attributeId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Attributes/ms-updateAttribute).

-You want to update the definition of the "Customer" attribute object under the Public Objects folder in the Strategy Tutorial project by ungrouping the "Name" form group and adding a new form group "Email".
-The attribute object ID is `5D6C76C3A3F548A0B9ADE5F9D2AA65C6` in the Strategy Tutorial project.
+You want to update the definition of the "Customer" attribute object under the Public Objects folder in the MicroStrategy Tutorial project by ungrouping the "Name" form group and adding a new form group "Email".
+The attribute object ID is `5D6C76C3A3F548A0B9ADE5F9D2AA65C6` in the MicroStrategy Tutorial project.

 :::tip